-Prerequisites for master's students: TR1001; AT1001 or AT1002 Planned frequency of offerings: biennially (every other year)
+Prerequisites for master's students: TR1001; AT1001 or AT1002; professor approval

 This course draws upon artistic practices and research to expand an understanding of leadership in new and challenging times.
 Utilizing case studies, research, and one's own context, we explore how to apply artistic methods of thinking to leadership roles.
 Students integrate artistic practices-personally and professionally-to create new models for leadership in congregational, chaplaincy, and other settings.